 - Code 053: Health infrastructure; (NB this includes systems and equipment)

 - Code 081: ICT solutions addressing the healthy active ageing challenge and e-health services and applications (including e-Care and ambient assisted living);

 - Code 112: Enhancing access to affordable, sustainable and high-quality services, including health care and social services of general interest.

 The first two fields cover the bulk of ERDF support, while the last two fields are predominantly financed by the ESF.

 Allocations can change over time with changing needs.
 The changes in allocations since 2016 and particularly since early 2020 (linked to the COVID-19 pandemic) can be seen by comparing the two charts below.

-- The fist chart below shows the progression in the EU amounts planned year on year 2016-2020; a very large increase in ERDF/ESF health allocations in 2020 was linked to the immediate coronavirus response.
+- The first chart below shows the progression in the EU amounts planned year on year 2016-2020; a very large increase in ERDF/ESF health allocations in 2020 was linked to the immediate coronavirus response.

 - Use the filters in the top right of each chart to filter by fund and country allocations.

-With the legal changes adopted in the CRII in early April 2020 and additional resources under REACT-EU in 2021 it is expected that health actions will continue to be increased.
+With the legal changes adopted in the CRII in early April 2020 and additional resources under REACT-EU in 2021 it is expected that allocations to health actions will continue to increase.

 For more detail on the health specific response under cohesion policy to the coronavirus pandemic check the interactive CORONAVIRUS DASHBOARD linked across.